johnnywang1994/script-custom-module/README.md

 ## Built-in Loader

-There are currently 5 default loaders can be used. we can access default loaders by `loaders`
+There are currently 5 default loaders can be used. we can access default loaders by `loaders`, you can find out the [default loaders here](https://github.com/johnnywang1994/custom-module/tree/master/src/loaders)

 - babel loader
 - css loader